 WQBELs for Dieldrin

-Discharges of runoff from MS4s must not transport more than 4.45 g/year of Dieldrin into Lower Newport Bay.
+Discharges of runoff from MS4s must not transport more than 4.45 g/yr of Dieldrin into Lower Newport Bay.

-Discharges of runoff from MS4s must not transport more than 183.4 g/year of Dieldrin into the San Diego Creek and its tributaries.
+Discharges of runoff from MS4s must not transport more than 183.4 g/yr of Dieldrin into the San Diego Creek and its tributaries.

-Discharges of runoff from MS4s must not transport more than 0.13 gram of Dieldrin into the Rhine Channel per year.
+Discharges of runoff from MS4s must not transport more than 0.13 g/yr of Dieldrin into the Rhine Channel.

 WQBELs for Total PCBs